ArduPilot/ardupilot_wiki/copter/source/docs/px4fmu-plus-px4io-wiring.rst

 .. figure:: ../../../images/PX4FMU_PX4IO_Wire_3DRradio2.jpg
    :target: ../_images/PX4FMU_PX4IO_Wire_3DRradio2.jpg

-   PX4 Wiring: PX4FMU plus PX4IO with 3DR 8 channel encoder and 3DRtelemetry radio
+   Wiring: PX4FMU plus PX4IO with 3DR 8 channel encoder and 3DR Telemetry radio

 Assembly
 ========

 #. **Solder the right angle 9x3 pin connector that was included with
-   your PX4 kit to the side of the PX4IO board that has "PX4 autopilot" printed on it.**
+   your PX4FMU kit to the side of the PX4IO board that has "PX4 autopilot" printed on it.**

    #.
 When you insert the 9 x 3 connector into the PX4IO board put it in